jclmnop/distributed-iiot-poc/README.md

 could either have all the necessary actors and providers running on it, or it could just act as a gateway to a supercluster (or both, for extra redundancy).

+If it's possible to run a NATS server on a microcontroller, then the microcontroller could either connect directly to the supercluster, or could connect via another microcontroller.
+I'm not sure if it's possible in a`no-std` environment, but might be possible with something like an ESP32 that supports `std` Rust.

 In a real system I'd also use some kind of local database to cache the sensor readings if there's ever some extended downtime, and then upload them in bulk to the Pangea API.

+## OCI Images
+ghcr.io/jclmnop/iiot-actor-pangea-api:0.1.0
+ghcr.io/jclmnop/iiot-actor-event-logger:0.1.0
+ghcr.io/jclmnop/iiot-actor-sensor-reader:0.1.0
+ghcr.io/jclmnop/iiot-actor-http-gateway:0.1.0
+ghcr.io/jclmnop/distributed-iiot-poc/nats-sensor-polling:0.1.0